dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Tools.md

   - Protonmail https://proton.me/mail
 	  - Opensource alternative to the what is now Lavabit
 	  - However you have to signup to be able to use the service (and the free version has slight limitations compared to the paid for ones)
+  - WappAlyzer
+	  - Can identify the tools used on websites you visit
 - IDEs (Integrated Development Environment)
   *revise these*
 	- Obisidian (not really an IDE but I'm putting it in here)